To homepage

 Research based on X-DNA

 As mentioned earlier, a woman has two X chromosomes.
 One comes from her mother and the other from her father.
-A man only has one X chromosome, besides one Y chromosome.
+A man has one X chromosome from his mother, besides the Y chromosome from his father

 When a father passes on his X chromosome to an descendant, he gets a daughter.
 All his daughters will receive therefore the same X chromosome from him.
 DNA research based on X-DNA can therefore be used to determine whether two women descend from the same father.